Viewing a Distributed Map Run execution in Step Functions - Amazon Step Functions

 When you run a Map state in Distributed mode, Step Functions creates a Map Run resource.
 A Map Run refers to a set of child workflow executions that a Distributed Map state starts, and the runtime settings that control these executions.
 Step Functions assigns an Amazon Resource Name (ARN) to your Map Run.
 You can examine a Map Run in the Step Functions console.
 You can also invoke the DescribeMapRun API action.
 A Map Run also emits metrics to CloudWatch.

-Map Run Details page displaying three sections: Map Run execution summary, Item processing status, and Executions listing.
+The Map Run Details has three sections: Map Run execution summary, Item processing status, and Executions listing.

 Map Run execution summary

-The Map Run Execution summary section appears at the top of the Map Run Details page.
-This section provides you with an overview of the execution details of the Distributed Map state.
-This information is divided between the following tabs:
+The Map Run Execution summary provides an overview of the execution details of the Distributed Map state.

 Details

-Shows information, such as the execution status of the Distributed Map state, the Map Run ARN, and type of the child workflow executions started by the Distributed Map state.
+Shows execution status of the Distributed Map state, the Map Run ARN, and type of the child workflow executions started by the Distributed Map state.
 You can view additional configurations, such as tolerated failure threshold for the Map Run and the maximum concurrency specified for child workflow executions.
-You can also edit these configurations.

 Input and output